Melting Away: Gravity (2011)

 Program Notes

-Gravity by Rainier Maria Rilke (translation by Stephen Mitchell, permission granted)
+Gravity by Rainier Maria Rilke (translation by Stephen Mitchell)

 Center, how from all beings